-Follow me to a place where time stands still and blackness reigns supreme.
-A place so black that it sticks out on your global map.
-Black like Jesus true roots.
-Black like deep Farrakhan conscious black.
+Follow me to a place where time stands still, and blackness reigns supreme.
+A place so Black that it sticks out on your global map.
+Black like Jesus’s true roots.
+Black like deep Farrakhan conscious Black.
 Black like “Hell naw I ain’t vote for him!!!”
 Black like Wesley Snipes in the 90s-black having sex in every movie black.
-Black like corporate America Wall Street black tie black.
-Black in different shades, like Beyoncé brown, DJ Yella, or Alek Wek black.
-The type of black that shows unity but yet is never reported by mainstream media because nobody is getting shot black.
-An unorthodox black celebration that reunites a thoroughbred New Yorker with their born and bred Alabama best friend.
-Diversity black that places a scientist, a painter, a lawyer, a ballet dancer, a reporter all within a 10feet radius of each other.
-This is a place where the black is welcoming to all yet shameless to none.
-It is Howard Homecoming(HUHC) and it is the most unapologetic blackest coolest place to be on the planet.
+Black like corporate America Wall Street black tie Black.
+Black in different shades, like Beyoncé brown, DJ Yella, or Alek Wek Black.
+The type of Black that shows unity but is never reported by mainstream media because nobody is getting shot Black.
+An unorthodox Black celebration that reunites a thoroughbred New Yorker with their born and bred Alabama best friend.
+Diversity Black places a scientist, a painter, a lawyer, a ballet dancer, a reporter all within a 10feet radius of each other.
+This Black is welcoming to all yet shameless to none.
+It is Howard Homecoming(HUHC), and it is the most unapologetic Blackest coolest place to be on the planet.

-Every year within the month of October the nation’s capital becomes a host of to various influential black minds that come to create another black experience for HUHC.
-Although the black grand finale is the weekend, alumni fly in from all over earlier in the week to pregame/catch up with old roommates, Greek brothers & sisters, and lifelong friends.
-Stories shared range from how the A-Building felt like at times a bad black business to that crazy one time in the Punch-Out that everyone still remembers.
-The moment has just begun and already it feels like home.
+Every year within October, the Nation’s Capital becomes a host of various influential black minds that create another Black experience for HUHC.
+Although the Black grand finale is the weekend, alumni fly in from all over earlier in the week to pregame/catch up with old roommates, Greek brothers & sisters, and lifelong friends.
+Stories shared range from how the A-Building felt like a bad Black business to that crazy one time in the Punch-Out that everyone still remembers.
+The moment has just begun, and already it feels like home.

 Once the weekend has arrived at the concert on campus known as Yardfest is a black Woodstock.
-All in attendance prepare to go viral when the DJ plays Swag Surf and black folks young and old join in unity to showcase a huge visual sea of blackness across the Yard.
-The smell of urban herbal essence fills the air as the cloud of evidence evaporate into the sky like all cares of a Sallie Mae payment.
-Non-alumni of Howard University as always feel welcome at the Mecca especially in today’s climate where the attack on blackness is rapid and disrespect is wrapped in a blanket of white privilege.
-Black T-Shirts with black messages about black life are worn by both black men and black women with prideful facial expressions.
+All in attendance prepare to go viral when the DJ plays Swag Surf, and Black folks young and old join in unity to showcase a vast visual sea of Blackness across the Yard.
+The smell of urban herbal essence fills the air as the cloud of evidence evaporates into the sky like all cares of a Sallie Mae payment.
+Non-alumni of Howard University always feel welcome at the Mecca, especially in today’s climate.
+The attack on Blackness is rapid, and disrespect wrapped in a blanket of white privilege.
+Black T-Shirts with black messages about Black life are worn by Black men and Black women with prideful facial expressions.

-The Saturday tailgate raises the black bar to the highest of black levels that surpasses all black gatherings that weekend.
-An empty parking lot on Georgia ave transforms into a massive black meet up with very little room space in between yet all move in among each other with no hostility.
-The variety smell of foods that have the blackest of seasoning fill the air as a financial consultant and a dance instructor share a laugh while eating out of their paper plates.
-Baby Bison look adorable and innocent in their HU shirts standing in between their parents who met in front of Douglas years ago.
-A black magic spell is cast in the air banishing all forms of negative energy from this land while commanding the crowd to exercise positive black vibes only.
-A somber feeling is in the air as the realization comes to mind that no matter how long the night is dragged out with stories of Carver Hall that the end is near and the blackest of emotional goodbyes are shared with hugs, smiles, and tears.
+The Saturday tailgate raises the Black bar to the highest Black levels that surpass all-Black gatherings that weekend.
+An empty parking lot on Georgia ave transforms into a massive black meet up with very little room space in between, yet all move in among each other with no hostility.
+The variety smell of foods that have the Blackest of seasoning fill the air as a financial consultant and a dance instructor shares a laugh while eating out of their paper plates.
+Baby Bison look adorable and innocent in their HU shirts standing in between their parents, who met in front of Douglas years ago.
+A Black magic spell is cast in the air, banishing all forms of negative energy from this land while commanding the crowd only to exercise positive Black vibes.
+A sad feeling is in the air as the realization comes to mind that no matter how long the night dragged out with stories of Carver Hall that the end is near, and the blackest of emotional goodbyes shared with hugs, smiles, and tears.